Who are we?

 Ineke Schuurman

 Ineke Schuurman is a researcher at KU Leuven, Centre for Computational Linguistics.
 She was involved in lots of projects, and lately coordinated the EU project Able-to-Include (on Social Inclusion of people with Down Syndrome or other Intellectual Disabilities).
 Currently she is also involved in two COST Actions, NexusLinguarum (on Linguistic Linked Open Data) and a-STEP (on Social Inclusion of people with Autism Spectrum Disorder and/or Intellectual Disability).
-Within NexusLinguarum she is co-leader of a task on MultiModality, one of the modalities being Sign Language.
+Within NexusLinguarum she is leader of a task on MultiModality, one of the modalities being Sign Language.
 Within SignON she is interested in WordNet and the like.

 Lien Soetemans